 We start with a local departure and make our way to Heysham for the ferry crossing to Douglas.
 Here accommodation has been reserved at the Chesterhouse Hotel.
 This is set on the sea front in Douglas.
 Douglas features a whole host of amenities including an extensive shopping area and a variety of shops, bars and restaurants.
-Hotel features include a lounge and dining room.
-All rooms are well appointed.
-The Chester House has its own restaurant and bar with great views of Douglas Bay.
-There is also a comfortable lounge.
-The Amber Lounge Bar is beneath the Chester House Hotel and the promenade.
-The main bar has a comfortable lounge and bar open for drinks most nights of the week.
+The Chesterhouse Hotel has its own restaurant and bar with great view of Douglas Bay and only a short walk to the beach.
+All rooms are en-suite with tea/coffee making facilities.

 Please Note: Due to the original features of the Chesterhouse Hotel it is not suitable for guests requiring wheelchair or street level access as there are external steps to access the hotel entrance.